KaiTheRedNinja/Portfolio/Documentation.docc/My Achievements/Awards and Competitions.md

     @PageImage(purpose: icon, source: "Trophy_Icon", alt: "A gold trophy") }

-The awards and competitions I've participated in
+The awards I've received and competitions I've participated in

 ## Overview

-I've participated in many competitions and won a few awards.
-Here are some of them
+During my secondary school years, I signed up for nearly every single competition that was available to me.
+I've always been interested in technology, I've always been competitive, and I've always wanted to prove myself.
+Over the years, I've participated in more than 30 competitions, and won dozens of awards.

+Technology as a category is a broad one, and the competitions I've participated in reflect that.
+They range from app development to <doc:Competitive-Programming-Competitions> to robotics and engineering.
+Aside from technology-related competitions, I have also won <doc:Academic-Awards> for my academic and school performance.

+## Achievements

+Certain competitions occur multiple times, but are mentioned once in the list below.

 @TabNavigator {
     @Tab("Highlights") {